TNO/pyfastwell/docs/usage/introduction.md

-#  Using pywellfast for geothermal doublet performance assessment
+#  Using pyfastwell for geothermal doublet performance assessment

 ## steps to perform a geothermal doublet performance assessment